IITDh-Robotics/DroneDash-23/docs/OBS.md

-# OBS Studio Recording Guide
+---
+title: Screen Recording with OBS
-This guide will walk you through setting up and screen recording with OBS Studio.
+description: This guide will walk you through setting up and screen recording with OBS Studio.
+permalink: /Guides/OBS/
+category: Guides
+order: 200
+---
+*
+{:toc}

 ## Installation
 Run the following command to install OBS Studio.